Direct Ngāi Tahu representation

 Having Māori constituencies would allow for people to vote who do not whakapapa to Ngāi Tahu.
 People who are not of Ngāi Tahu descent would also be able to stand for Council and potentially be elected from a Māori constituency.
 If this happened, it would fail to meet the objective of providing for mana whenua representation.

-The purpose of the change is to provide for mana whenua representation on the Council.
+The Act provides for mana whenua representation on the Council.
 No other group has been legally recognised as mana whenua in the way Ngāi Tahu have.
 This is noted in the Attorney General’s Bill of Rights Act review